anandshaw123/Digital-Music-Store-Analysis/README.md

 ## ❓Problem Statement:
-The objective of this analysis is to examine the sales data of an online digital music store to gain insights into customer purchasing behavior, popular songs, top-performing artists, and trending music genres.
+Examine the sales data of an online digital music store to gain insights into customer purchasing behavior, popular songs, top-performing artists, and trending music genres.
 By identifying key sales patterns, the analysis aims to uncover strategies to increase revenue and optimize the store’s music offerings.